Trochaic septenarius: In popular usage

+If people got what they deserve, Sarmentus would be wearing heavy shackles!

+Country folk, don't be idle, someone tie up the sarmentum!"

 In classical Latin

 In the classical period (1st century BC – 1st century AD), the trochaic septenarius was almost never used in serious poetry.
 Catullus, Horace, Vergil, Ovid, Petronius, Martial and other poets of the period make no use of it or of any trochaic metre.
 However, it is found in three short passages (32 lines in all) by Seneca the Younger in his tragedies.
 In two of these passages a character invokes the gods of the Underworld to make a curse; in the third, a messenger speaks of his religious terror when consulting the oracle in Delphi.
 In these lines from Phaedra King Theseus invokes a curse on himself: